s-20/unnamed/Complications.md

 Some complications can actually provide you benefits.
 Loved Ones can be asked for favors like a [Connection](Connections.md) (although they may not be reliable unles they're also a Connection).
 An honor code might give you strength when it's put to the test.
 A shared disorder can be a way to open up a dialogue.

-When you find yourself in a situation like this, you can pull a Complication for a check, gaining a single d8 for the check.
+When you find yourself in a situation like this, you can pull a Complication for a check, gaining a die for the check.
 You cannot [Burn](Burn.md) a Complication.

 ## Character Creation: What's Next